danilo-ambrosio/chaos-testing/README.md

 # Aircraft Monitoring

 This is a simple demo app created for chaos testing purposes.
-Based on VLINGO/CLUSTER, it supports up to three nodes and achieves a quorum when two healthy nodes are running.
+Based on VLINGO/CLUSTER, it supports up to three nodes and achieves a quorum when, at least, two healthy nodes are running.

 # Execution